-- 1. MUST use a KERI Agreement Algorithm for Control Establishment (KAACE) sufficient majority threshold on a minimum pool of 5 Witnesses. - 2.
+- 1. MUST use a KERI's Algorithm for Witness Agreement (KAWA) - 2.) sufficient majority threshold on a minimum pool of 5 Witnesses. - 3.
 SHOULD use access control independent of the Controller keys for configuring the Witness host and accepting events for witnessing.
-(NOTE: this avoids poisoning of Witnesses by Controller key compromise and adds an extra layer of security.) - 3.
-MUST publish Witnesses to at least one ecosystem discovery mechanism: - Well-Known URI IETF RFC-8615 on a web site(s) associated with entity.
+(NOTE: this avoids poisoning of Witnesses by Controller key compromise and adds an extra layer of security.) - 4.
+MUST publish Witnesses to at least one ecosystem discovery mechanism: - a.
+Well-Known URI IETF RFC-8615 on a web site(s)associated with entity.
 The value of the /well-known/oobi resource is a OOBI (out-of-band-introduction) to witness or witnesses - b.
 Publish OOBIs for witnesses on web site(s) discoverable by search engines. - c.
 KERI Distributed Hash Table (DHT) - d.
-DID method resolvers e.
+DID method resolvers - e.
 Ledgers